We already discussed What is the Recruitment Process. Now it’s time to talk about Internal Recruitment Process.

 If someone is unsatisfied about their job and move to a different position instead of quitting (which cause costs for the company and might be an unpleasant situation for everyone), the new team get a good professional and the employee grows within the company.
 It’s a win-win situation.

-How to lead an effective internal recruitment process
+Leading an effective internal recruitment process

 I talked with the person responsible for recruiting for the tech team here at Pipefy and she gave me some tips on how to have an effective internal recruitment process: